ANU College of Law Research Seminar Series

 • Meet the requisites as indicated on the relevant Programs and Courses page below, under the Study tab, in the Requisite and Incompatibility section

-• Submit a College-arranged application form before the deadline.
+• Submit a college-arranged application form before the deadline.

 A student can only complete one LAWS4230/6230 Law Internship (Capstone) or LAWS4430/LAWS8430 Law Internship or Australian National Internships Program (ANIP) course.
 Students can complete one internship, one clinical course and one practicum course.